joshlong-attic/bootiful-azure-article/bootiful-azure/README.md

 }
 ```

 The Microsoft Azure-specific bits are less than trivial.
 We obtain a reference to a container and then write to it and then log out the addressable URI of the resource.
-It is, if nothing else, _mundane_!
+How _mundane_!
 And that's exactly what you want in a computing system primitive like a filesystem.
 It should be _mundane_.
 To be very honest, I was more pleased with getting to use Java 7's try-with-resources syntax for the `Autocloseable` `InputStream` reference!

 # To Production!